GraphicAudio: Audiobooks and series

 GraphicAudio has produced Elizabeth Moon's Vatta's War and The Serrano Legacy series and Elmer Kelton's Texas Ranger Series.

 In 2007, DC Comics and GraphicAudio released the audio book versions of Infinite Crisis and 52.
-In 2008 and 2009, GraphicsAudio released a series of Justice League of America audiobooks, followed in May 2009 by an audiobook version of Crisis on Infinite Earths, and that summer by Batman: Dead White and Batman: Inferno.
+In 2008 and 2009, GraphicAudio released a series of Justice League of America audiobooks, followed in May 2009 by an audiobook version of Crisis on Infinite Earths, and that summer by Batman: Dead White and Batman: Inferno.
 GraphicAudio has since released Countdown, Final Crisis, Batman: No Man's Land, and other titles.
 The most recent DC release was Its Superman! in March 2014.